Burna Boy: Personal life

 Burna Boy dated British rapper Stefflon Don from 2018 to 2022.

-In December 2024, rumours about Burna Boy’s relationship with American R&B singer Chloe Bailey surfaced after she spent time with him during Lagos' 'Detty December' celebrations.
+In December 2024, rumours about Burna Boy’s relationship with American R&B singer Chloe Bailey surfaced after she spent time with him during Lagos' Detty December celebrations.
 Videos of them enjoying Lagos nightlife further fueled speculation.
-On 7 February 2025, Premium Times Nigeria confirmed they were dating after being spotted on a Valentine’s-themed dinner date in Lagos, engaging in public displays of affection.
+On 7 February 2025, Premium Times Nigeria confirmed that they were dating after being spotted on a Valentine’s-themed dinner date in Lagos, engaging in public displays of affection.

-In 2025, Burna Boy was named one of GQ's Best-Dressed Men.
+In 2025, Burna Boy was named one of GQs Best-Dressed Men.
+In November 2025, Ogulu stated during an interview with streamer PlaqueBoyMax that he had converted from Christianity to Islam.
+He described the conversion as a personal decision made as part of his spiritual exploration of different religions.
+Burna Boy is a football fan and supports Manchester United.
+In a 2026 interview with ESPN UK, he said that former Nigerian international Jay-Jay Okocha was his favorite player, calling him the greatest footballer of all time.

 Artistry

 Burna Boy's music is primarily a mixture of Afrobeats, hip hop, reggae, and R&B. His music, which he refers to as "Afro-fusion", is a combination of Afrobeat, dancehall, hip-hop, pop, R&B, and reggae.
 August Brown of the Los Angeles Times describes Burna Boy's sound as "savvy and modern but undistracted by obvious crossover moves".

 Kittitian dancehall artist Byron Messia described him as an incredibly talented lyricist who does not write down lyrics or waste time in the studio to create a song.
 In an interview with The Punch, Burna Boy shared how he gets inspiration: "I get into the booth and lay down the melody and the music just comes to me. honestly, I can't really explain it—the inspiration and ideas just flow through me spiritually when I'm in the studio."

 He has earned local acclaim from fans and critics for the lyrical content of his songs, which stand out in the Afrobeats landscape, where songs are usually optimised for danceability at the expense of penmanship.
 He has also discussed political topics in his music, such as on the African Giant track "Another Story".
 Nigerian singer Omah Lay claimed Burna Boy is the best songwriter he has ever seen and an inspiration when it comes to the art of writing.
 He is known for his vocal texture, as well as his baritone voice, singing in a blend of English, Yoruba, and Nigerian Pidgin.
 Rolling Stone listed Burna Boy among the 200 greatest singers of all time.